chingkamhing/my-api-lambda/README.md

 ## How to test in AWS console

 * go to AWS Lambda > Functions
-* click on "http-request-wrapper" or "http-request-wrapper-healthcheck"
+* click on "my-callback-lambda" or "my-callback-lambda-healthcheck"
 * under Test tab, input the following to "Event JSON"
     ```JSON
     {